wsfsbvchr/shell/README.md

 This script initiates streamlink and opens mpv.
 Specifically crafted for Twitch VODs.
 ### twitchhls
 Another variant which uses doesn't force the use of mpv.

+## random
+### webcam
+Uses fswebcam to capture an image through V4L2 and /dev/video0.
+Tuned for an old webcam of mine, highly adjustable.